lexibrium/Contrails/CONFIG.md

 > This is the title of the custom feed.
 Maximum length is 24 characters.

-#Tolkien mentions
+Tolkien posts

 # description

 > This is the description of the feed.

-Find Tolkien posts on Bluesky
+Find Tolkien related posts on Bluesky

 # searchTerms